 Beal was vice president of academic planning and associate vice president of academic affairs at the School of the Art Institute of Chicago (SAIC) before coming to CCA.
 As the lead academic administrator on the school’s building and facilities projects, he oversaw the acquisition of new property and major renovations of existing facilities.
 Previous to that he was chair of SAIC’s graduate division, chair of its post-baccalaureate program, and a member of the painting faculty.

-Beal currently serves on the advisory board of the Asia Society Northern California in San Francisco and as a trustee emeritus of Creative Growth Art Center in Oakland.
+Beal currently serves on the advisory council of the Asia Society Northern California in San Francisco and as a trustee emeritus of Creative Growth Art Center in Oakland.
 Previously, he served on the board of trustees at Yerba Buena Center for the Arts in San Francisco.
 He has been an advisor to the American Film Institute in Los Angeles and the Asian Art Museum in San Francisco.